gitlabhq/gitlabhq/doc/development/module_with_instance_variables.md

 end
 ```

 Now the cop won't complain.
-Here's another bad example which we could rewrite:
+Here's a bad example which we could rewrite:

 ``` ruby
 module SpamCheckService